SummitPublicSchools/spswarehouse/README.md

 - Fill in your Snowflake `user` and `password`  credentials between quotation marks.

-### Google Sheets
+### Google

-This allows you to access your Google spreadsheets.
+This allows you to access your Google Apps.

-- Get the `private_key` for the Google Service account from your team.
-- In `credentials.py`, under `google_config` and `service-account`, fill in the `private_key` between quotation marks.
-- The first time you `import` the `GoogleSheets` module, the service account's email address will be printed, you will share any spreadsheets you want to access with that email address.
+- Fill in all the blank fields in `google_config.service_account`.
+See Developer Notes below if you need to generate credentials.

 # Usage